 The minimum RRR threshold should be set by each trader based on his/her risk appetite.
-For instance, I personally don’t like to take up trades with a RRR of less than 1.5.
+For instance, personally, I wouldn’t say I like to take up trades with a RRR of less than 1.5.
 Some aggressive traders don’t mind a RRR of 1, meaning for every Rs.1 they risk they expect a reward of Rs.1.
 Some would prefer the RRR to be at least 1.25.
-Ultra cautious traders would prefer their RRR to be upwards of 2, meaning for every Rs.1/- of risk they would expect at least Rs.2 as reward.
+Ultra cautious traders would prefer their RRR to be upwards of 2, meaning for every Rs.1/- of risk they would expect at least Rs.2 as a reward.

 To give you a perspective think about this hypothetical situation:

 A bearish engulfing pattern has been formed, right at the top end of a trade.
 The point at which the bearish engulfing pattern has formed also marks a double top formation.
-The volumes are very attractive as they are at least 30% more than the 10 day average volumes.
-Near the bearish engulfing patterns high the chart is showing a medium term support.
+The volumes are beautiful as they are at least 30% more than the 10-day average volumes.
+Near the bearish engulfing patterns high, the chart is showing medium-term support.

-In the above situation, everything seems perfectly aligned to short trade.
+In the above situation, everything seems perfectly aligned with a short trade.
 Assume the trade details are as below: